King County considers new hate crime unit after surge in cases

 King County Sheriff Mitzi G. Johanknecht supported the idea, according to a statement.

-Before the unit is formed, Dunn says he wants to make sure the community backs the idea.
+Before the unit is formed, Dunn said he wants to make sure the community backs the idea.

 "Hate crime isn't just necessarily a crime based on race, it can be a crime based on sexual orientation, it can be any form of hate, right, that exists and so we need to bring broad stakeholders together and really focus on it," said Dunn.